Unveiling the Unseen: A Comprehensive Survey on Explainable Anomaly Detection in Images and Videos: Explainable 2D Visual Anomaly Detection

 \subsection{Explainable Image Anomaly Detection}

 For image anomaly detection, either semantic anomaly detection or pixel-level anomaly segmentation, explainability, and interpretability are of great significance to the understanding of why specific samples are considered anomalies and the development of more advanced approaches.
 Explainable image anomaly detection techniques can be broadly grouped into three kinds: Attention-based IAD, Input-perturbation-based IAD, and Generative-model-based IAD.
-The empirical result comparison on the public IAD benchmark MVTec AD is provided in Tab.~\ref{tab: pixelwise_mvtec}, where the Generative-model-based methods achieve the best performance.